1908 Subdivision Anniversary

 It was in 1843 when the pioneer family of Curtis R. Cable had obtained property in sections 3 and 10 of York Township and began to farm on this rich soil.
 Later, in 1900, Florence Canfield and Louis Meyer, two area farm owners, granted the Aurora, Elgin and Chicago Railway a right-of-way through their land.
 Soon, developers spotted the open land and saw and opportunity for opening a town along the new railroad.
 This set the motion of the chain of events that transformed the area into a bustling suburb.
 The interurban began service in 1902 providing passenger travel, newspaper, milk deliveries and funeral transportation.
 In 1908, unincorporated farmland was still abundant between the developed Village of Lombard and the City of Elmhurst, Illinois.

-A few years later, the subdivision of Ardmore was established in 1910 by Ballard, Pottinger and Co. who further promoted the development of Ardmore and built the Ardmore Station, located at 10 W. Park Blvd., to enable people to take the Sunday excursion train and buy property.
+A few years later, the subdivision of Ardmore was established in 1910 by Ballard, Pottinger and Company who further promoted the development of Ardmore and built the Ardmore Station, located at 10 West Park Boulevard, to enable people to take the Sunday excursion train and buy property.
 They also planted poplar trees along the newly laid-out streets.

 The subdivisions of Villa Park and Ardmore united and were incorporated on August 8, 1914, as the Village of Ardmore for the purposes of acquiring tax money for community improvements.
 In 1917, the name was changed to the Village of Villa Park by the residents.
 The new community attracted wealthy Chicago families who wanted country living and built attractive homes.